The second flu season of the pandemic is off and running, and every cough and sniffle will carry an extra worry: possible COVID-19 infection.

-If you feel unwell with any of these symptoms, the best thing to do is to self-quarantine at home – including avoiding contact with other household members – and to get a COVID-19 test.
-Many testing sites take appointments without a referral from a doctor.
+If you feel unwell and have any of these symptoms, it's best to self-quarantine at home (including avoiding contact with other household members) – and to get a COVID-19 test.
+Testing is free, nationwide, and many testing sites take appointments without a doctor's referral.

-"We have to take an abundance of caution and try to catch all of these cases where we can," said Fahimi.
+"Out of an abundance of caution, we have to try to catch all these cases where we can," said Fahimi.

-The benefit of knowing you have COVID-19 is that you can take precautions to prevent spreading the disease, contact tracers can alert people you have been around recently, and doctors can follow up in case your condition worsens.
+The benefit of knowing you have COVID-19 is that you can take precautions to prevent spreading the disease, contact tracers can alert people you've been around recently, and doctors can follow up in case your condition gets worse.

-"We may be able to preemptively get someone into care a little bit sooner, which could impact their disease trajectory," said Fahimi.
+"We may be able to preemptively get someone into care a little bit sooner, which could impact the course of their disease," said Fahimi.

-Flu tests are also widely available but generally require a visit to the doctor's office or urgent care.
+Flu tests are also widely available, but they generally require a visit to the doctor's office or urgent care.
 When diagnosed early, the flu can be treated with the antiviral Tamiflu.

-Even if you test negative for both COVID-19 and the flu, it's best to self-quarantine until three days after your symptoms disappear, said Fahimi.
-There's a small chance that a negative test result could be wrong.
-Moreover, many other respiratory illnesses, from the common cold to croup, circulate during the flu season and spreading them would also spread uncertainty.
+Even if you test negative for both COVID-19 and the flu, it's best to self-quarantine for three days after your symptoms disappear, said Fahimi.
+There's a small chance that a negative test result will turn out to be wrong.
+Moreover, many other respiratory illnesses, from the common cold to croup, circulate during flu season, and spreading them would also spread uncertainty.

 When should people seek medical attention right away?

-If you are older, immunocompromised, or have other health conditions that make you more vulnerable to COVID-19, contact your doctor "sooner than later" if you experience any symptoms, said Chin-Hong.
+If you're older, immunocompromised, or have other health conditions that make you more vulnerable to COVID-19, contact your doctor "sooner than later" if you have any symptoms, said Chin-Hong.

 Do COVID-19 and the flu spread differently?

-While both flu and COVID-19 are spread mainly by respiratory droplets launched through coughing and sneezing, COVID-19 can also transmit more stealthily, said Chin-Hong.
-One reason is that COVID-19 can also spread through aerosols, smaller droplets that can linger in the air and may be emitted through talking or singing.
+Both flu and COVID-19 are spread mainly by respiratory droplets launched through coughs and sneezes.
+But COVID-19 can also be transmitted more stealthily, said Chin-Hong – through smaller droplets ("aerosols") emitted through talking or singing that can linger in the air.

-Another reason is that people with COVID-19 can transmit the virus up to two days before they show symptoms or even if they never develop symptoms.
-About 45 percent of COVID-19 infections are asymptomatic.
-In contrast, said Chin-Hong, most people are well aware when they have the flu.
+Also, people with COVID-19 can transmit the virus up to two days before they show symptoms or even if they never develop symptoms.
+Many people with COVID-19 infections are "asymptomatic," meaning they have no symptoms.
+In contrast, said Chin-Hong, most people with the flu are well aware that they have it.

-"That's why COVID-19 is so insidious – because people don't even know they are infected and they can spread it," he said.
+"That's why COVID-19 is so insidious.
+People don't even know they are infected, and they can spread it," he said.

 Will we have enough tests?

-The most accurate tests for COVID-19 and the flu are both PCR tests that require some of the same reagents, or chemicals to process the tests, raising concerns that surges in both infections this winter could strain testing capacity.
+The most accurate tests for COVID-19 and the flu are both PCR tests that require some of the same chemicals to process.
+This raises concerns that surges in both infections this winter could strain testing capacity.

 You can help prevent a shortage of tests, said Chin-Hong, by getting a flu shot.
-Although flu shots won't prevent all cases of the flu, they will reduce the number of people with conflicting symptoms who may need tests, "and take a segment of the population out of that equation."
+Although flu shots won't prevent all cases of the flu, they do reduce the number of people with conflicting symptoms who may need tests and "take a segment of the population out of that equation."

-The best way to avoid the "what do I have" conundrum this winter is to get the flu vaccine, and keep wearing masks, washing hands and maintaining social distance.
+The best way to avoid the "What do I have?" question this winter is to get the flu shot and keep wearing masks, washing hands and maintaining social distance.

-"We want to decrease the amount of people even getting these symptoms and having to make these decisions in the first place, because they're going to be difficult," said Chin-Hong.
-"My advice is: don't even be in this position."
+"We want to reduce the number of people getting these symptoms and having to make these decisions in the first place, because they're going to be difficult," said Chin-Hong.
+"My advice is: Don't even be in this position."